Learn

 RepeatFlow is built around this idea:

-You should be able to repeat the material you actually learn from — not only the cards you create after studying it.
+Repeat the material you actually learn from — not only the cards you create after studying it.

 Quick answer